Religion, Beliefs and Superstitions in Germany

 How Religion Shows Up in Everyday Life

 Even if you never talk about religion, you’ll still notice it in the background—like a familiar song you don’t always name.
+Germany is secular in the sense that the state is not a church, but religion still appears in culture, calendars, education, architecture, and social services.

 Religious Education at School